 Children should understand the importance of standing up for themselves.
 They should be given guidelines for dealing with negative behaviours, such as online and face-to-face name calling.
 They should understand how actions such as making sexual comments and sharing sexual pictures, either in person or online, may affect people’s feelings and reputation.

 Behaviours that can offend or upset others include sexual insults.
 These can be verbal, written or communicated by gestures.
-Name calling is particularly hurtful when a person knows that they belong to a social group that is victimised in general e.g. women, gays, racial or social underclasses.
-The person making the insult has the confidence to know that they have the general support of society.
+Name calling is particularly hurtful when a person knows that they belong to a social group that is victimised in society e.g. women, gays, racial or social underclasses.
+The person making the insult often has a sense of superiority and confidence from knowing that they have the general support of society.

 Sexual harassment including stalking is most usually (but not always) perpetrated by men with women as the victims.
-Whenever men are victims of sexual abuse they may be reluctant to get help because of the shame of being a victim.
-Female victims also feel great shame and this often prevents them from seeking justice in the form of punishing the perpetrator.
+If men are victims of sexual abuse they may be reluctant to get help because of the shame of being a victim.
 Many women put up with sexual harassment because they are too embarrassed to complain or they don’t know how to deal with the conflict.

 Your partner’s not there to service you, it’s not their job to keep you sexually satisfied.
 You’re together because you love each other and want to make each other happy.
 Constantly hassling the for sex does the opposite.
 (Tracey Cox 1999)